microsoftgraph/microsoft-graph-docs-contrib/concepts/overview-major-services.md

 # Major services and features in Microsoft Graph

 Microsoft Graph enables you to integrate with the best of Office 365, Windows 10, and Enterprise Mobility and Security services in Microsoft 365.
-Additionally, you can take advantage of security and social intelligence to boost user productivity, creativity, and team collaboration, and to protect business resources and users' data.
+Additionally, it offers security and social intelligence that can boost user productivity, creativity, and team collaboration, and protect business resources and users' data.

 ## Users and groups